windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/request-input.md

 ## Get Value From RESTful methods

-We can get other RESTful methods as a new input object.
+We can get other methods as a new input object.

 ``` php
 $post = $input->post;